mlflow/mlflow-website/website/blog/2024-09-13-models-from-code-logging/index.md

 ![High Level Object-Based Logging Workflow](models-from-code2.png)

-💡 So, the main distinction between the popular Object-Based logging and Models from Code logging is that in the former, we log the model object itself—whether it's a model you've trained or a pre-trained model you've acquired.
+💡The main distinction between the popular Object-Based logging and Models from Code logging is that in the former, we log the model object itself, whether it's a model you've trained or a pre-trained model you've acquired.
 In the latter, however, we log the code that _represents_ your model.

 ## When Do You Need Models from Code Logging?

 By now, I hope you have a clear understanding of _what_ Models from Code logging is!
 You might still be wondering, though, about the specific use cases where this feature can be applied.
 This section will cover exactly that—the why!

 While we mentioned GenAI as a motivational use case in the introduction, we also highlighted that MLflow has approached Models from Code logging in a more generic way and we will see that in the next section.
-This means you can leverage the generalizability of Models from Code feature for a wide range of scenarios.
+This means you can leverage the generalizability of the Models from Code feature for a wide range of scenarios.
 I’ve identified three key usage patterns that I believe are particularly relevant:

 ### 1️⃣ When Your Model Relies on External Services: